YashM8/ProjectExercise/README.md

 Name, Sets, Reps, Weight

 - Click the Add button to add exercises.
-This also saves them to the JSON file.
+Then click Save to save them to the JSON file.

-- To remove an exercise, type the name of the exercise into the text area and click remove.
+- To remove an exercise, type the name of the exercise into the text area and click remove and click save ro save the changes to the JSON file.

 - To show the exercises, click the Show button.
 This loads the exercises from the JSON file.